Seattle Seahawks vs. Detroit Lions NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Lions stats and trends

-- Detroit has 10 wins against the spread in 15 games this year.

-- The Lions have an against the spread record of 8-2 in their 10 games when underdogs by 6.5 points or more this year.
+- The Lions have an ATS record of 8-2 in their 10 games as an underdog of 7 points or more this season.

-- Detroit's games this year have eclipsed the over/under five times in 15 opportunities (33.3%).
+- Detroit's games this year have gone over the total in five out of 15 opportunities (33.3%).

-- Detroit is 3-0 against the spread and 2-1 overall in games when it records more than 20.5 points.
+- Detroit is 3-0 against the spread and 2-1 overall when the team notches more than 20.5 points.

-- In games that Detroit piles up over 385.5 yards, the team is 2-0 against the spread and 0-2 overall.
+- In games that Detroit picks up over 385.5 yards, the team is 2-0 against the spread and 0-2 overall.

-- This year the Lions have turned the ball over 20 times, six more than the Seahawks' takeaways (14).
+- This season the Lions have turned the ball over 20 times, six more than the Seahawks' takeaways (14).

 Home and road insights